No. 10 Squadron RSAF

 No. 10 Squadron RSAF is a squadron of the Royal Saudi Air Force that operates the Eurofighter Typhoon F.2 & T.3 from King Fahad Air Base, Taif, Mecca Province in Saudi Arabia within RSAF 2 Wing.

 The squadron attended Exercise Spears of Victory 23 during February 2023 at King Abdulaziz Air Base.

-It used to fly the Northrop F-5E at King Khalid Air Base.
+During the 1980s the squadron used to fly the Northrop F-5E Tiger II at King Khalid Air Base, Khamis Mushayt.